 Football, soccer, futbol.
-No matter what you call it, there’s no denying it as one of the world’s most-loved and vibrant sports.
+No matter what you call it, there’s no denying it is one of the world’s most-loved and vibrant sports.

-And The World Cup, the world’s biggest and most-watched single-event sporting competition, draws heaps of passion and billions of television viewers from around the world every 4 years.
-Incredibly, it’s even bigger than the Olympics, having been played every four years since the inaugural tournament in 1930 (with the exception of the Second World War).
+The World Cup, the world’s biggest and most-watched single event, draws heaps of passion and billions of television viewers worldwide every 4 years.
+Incredibly, it’s even bigger than the Olympics, having been played every four years since the inaugural tournament in 1930 (except the Second World War).

 But it leaves us wondering, where did this cherished, universal sport come from in the first place?